Tagovailoa, No. 1 Alabama roll past No. 4 LSU, 29-0 | New Country 923

-Tagovailoa limped off the field after that play, went into the medical tent for some treatment and rode a stationary bike on the sideline, but returned for the next series.
+Tagovailoa limped off the field after that play, went into the medical tent briefly and rode a stationary bike on the sideline, but returned for the next series.

-LSU (7-2, 4-2, No. 3 CFP) entered a chance to control of the SEC Western Division with a victory, but that began to decreasingly realistic with every possession.
+“I’d seen the opening, I ran.
+I was just trying to get the first down,” Tagovailoa said.
+“Once I passed the 30, though, I felt my leg (hurting) and I was going off momentum after that.”

+“Alabama overpowered us,” LSU coach Ed Orgeron said.
+“When you max-protect and you’re doing everything you can with protection and they’re beating you, you’ve got to look at personnel.
+You’ve got to get better.
+I don’t think it was scheme at all. … There was nothing we could do about it.”

 Tigers quarterback Joe Burrow completed 18 of 35 passes for 184 yards.
-He was sacked five times and had a pass intercepted in the end zone late in the back by linebacker Mack Wilson.
+He was sacked five times and had a late pass intercepted in the end zone by linebacker Mack Wilson.
 Nose guard Quinnen Williams finished with 2 1/2 sacks.
 Lineabckers Anfernee Jennings and Christian Miller each had one.
-The Tigers were helpless to relieve pressure on Burrow with the running game, held to 12 yards all game.

-Defensively, the Crimson Tide rarely looked fooled and more often seemed to anticipate what was coming.
-Most LSU plays ended with crimson jerseys swarming to the ball at, near or behind the line of scrimmage.
+Alabama held the Tigers to just 12 yards rushing.

+“It was crazy for us to actually shut them out,” Alabama linebacker Dylan Moses.
+“I wasn’t expecting it, but that was a goal for us to get that done.”

-Alabama finished with a 576-196 advantage in total yards and spent 35:18 in possession of the ball.
+Alabama finished with a 576-196 advantage in total yards in beating LSU for the eighth straight time.

 Damien Harris rushed for 107 yards on 19 carries, including his 1-yard TD run, for Alabama.
 Najee Harris gained 83 yards on the ground, 29 on one carry.

-Jerry Jeudy caught eight passes for 103 yards, Irv Smith Jr. had four catches for 64 yards, including a 25-yard touchdown grab late in the first half.
+Jerry Jeudy caught eight passes for 103 yards and Irv Smith Jr. had four catches for 64 yards, including a 25-yard touchdown grab late in the first half.

+“I was really, really pleased with the explosive plays we were able to make,” Saban said.

 Tagovailoa’s interception came on a deep throw down the middle, which Todd Harris Jr. hauled in for his first career pick while falling to the ground at the LSU 4.

+“That was a good play by the DB,” Tagovailoa said.
+“I should have never made that decision.”

-The Tiger Stadium crowd went wild, as it appeared the turnover might get LSU to halftime down by no more than nine points, perhaps less, if the Tigers could move the ball.
+The Tiger Stadium crowd erupted, as it appeared the turnover might get LSU to halftime down by no more than nine points, perhaps less, if the Tigers could move the ball.

-But the Crimson Tide’s response was emphatic, however.
-Burrow was sacked inside the 1-yard line, and LSU had to punt shortly afterward.
+But the Crimson Tide’s response was emphatic.
+Burrow was sacked inside the 1, and LSU had to punt shortly afterward.

 Alabama got the ball back on its 46 and Tagovailoa needed just two plays — a 29-yard pass to Jeudy, followed by his scoring strike to Smith — to widen the Tide’s lead.